optimalresource/laravel-docker-student-app/README.md

-# Laravel API Endpoints For Books, Characters and Comments
+# Laravel API Endpoints For Students

 This is a project where students can be onboarded, find courses, subscribe to a course, start and complete the courses.
 It is just a simple demonstration of CRUD operations.
 The application in the end will be wrapped in a docker container and hosted in the cloud.